UPDATE: The TV 2.0 API has been updated as of 2/9/2018 to use airtime rather than sentences as its new metric and to add "context" searches.

 - CNN Volume Timeline of Trump.
 This timeline is identical to the one above, but narrows the display to show only coverage from CNN instead of all national networks.

 - CNN Top Words WordCloud of Trump.
-This displays the top terms that appear most commonly within four sentences of mentions of Donald Trump’s name since 2009 on CNN.
+This displays the top terms that appear most commonly in the same 15 second clips as Donald Trump’s name since 2009 on CNN.

 - Smoothed CNN Versus Fox News Timeline of "Puerto Rico" 8/29/2017 to 10/7/2017.
 This is identical to the timeline above, but uses 5 day smoothing to more clearly show the macro-level coverage patterns.
 Note that since this uses rolling window smoothing, the precise dates of each portion of the timeline will be skewed by 5 days.

 - Last Two Weeks National Top Clips Of Trump.
 This displays top matching clips that mention Donald Trump that aired in the last two weeks on national television networks.